 In most cases, the premium is automatically deducted from your pay or pension.
 If you are self-employed and earn over CA$20,000, you pay the health premium when you file your annual tax return with the Canada Revenue Agency (CRA).

-Private health insurance works much the same as it does in other countries.
+Private health insurance in Canada works much the same as it does in other countries.
 You can pay for private insurance as some procedures are not covered by the public system.
 However, the main reason for private healthcare is to avoid waiting times.
-Ontario has excellent health care facilities, but the waiting times can be several months.
+Ontario has excellent healthcare facilities, but the waiting times can be several months.

 Final thoughts on living in Ontario